leilaannweiss/phrg-rails-layouts-and-templates-lab-pca-000/README.md

 2. This action is assigned the default layout for the controller, `admin`, but we don't want it to use any layout at all (while also not affecting the layouts assigned to other actions in the controller).

 ## Does this need an update?

 Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-rails-layouts-and-templates-lab/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-rails-layouts-and-templates-lab/pulls).
 Provide a detailed description that explains the issue you have found or the change you are proposing.
 Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

-<p data-visibility='hidden'>PHRG Rails Layouts And Templates Lab</p>